5+ Things to Make with Sauerkraut Other Than a Reuben

-1. Sauerkraut slaw
+1. Sauerkraut Kiwi Smash (Smoothie)

 Served alongside a good schnitzel or pan-fried fish, the sauerkraut slaw requires only 5 simple ingredients.
 It’s light on the calories but never on taste.

-2. Sauerkraut soup // Kapuśniak
+3. Sauerkraut Soup // Kapuśniak

 Another one of my childhood favorites, the sauerkraut potato and bacon soup.
 Sounds pretty good already, doesn’t it??
 And it’s simple to prepare too.